Environmental Studies Faculty

 - Associate Professor, Environmental Studies, University of Montana

-- Visiting Assistant Professor of Women's Studies, Environmental Studies and Native American Religion, and Colorado Scholar, Harvard Divinity School, 2016-2017
+- Visiting Assistant Professor of Women's Studies, Environmental Studies and Native American Religion, Harvard Divinity School, 2016-2017

 - Research Associate, National Museum of Natural History, Smithsonian Institution, 2015-2018

 Rosalyn is an award winning Indigenous writer and ethnobotanist with a BA in physics and a PhD in environmental history.
 Dr. LaPier studies the intersection of traditional ecological knowledge (TEK) learned from elders and the academic study of environmental and religious history.
 As an activist, her longtime passions include environmental justice on Indigenous lands and the revitalization of Indigenous languages.
 This year, as a National Steering Committee member, she was one of the organizers of the March for Science, the largest day of science advocacy in history, with over one million participants in 600 cities worldwide.
 She is working on her third book "Plants That Purify: The Natural and Supernatural History of Smudging."
 Dr. LaPier is an enrolled member of the Blackfeet Tribe of Montana and Métis.